WildCodeSchool/btz-0321-aeviso-api/README.md

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file
-⚠ Change values to customize Your variables. `USER_` variables will be used to create a first `SUPERADMIN` user launching the server. `email` and `password` will be useful to connect you with front app.
+⚠ Change values to customize your variables. `USER_` variables will be used to create a first `SUPERADMIN` user launching the server. `email` and `password` will be useful to connect you with front app.
 A real random `SECRET` key should be filled in during Production.

 ```
 CLIENT=http://localhost:5000